Electro1512/MetroidAPrime/docs/setup_en.md

    `ArchipelagoServer.exe` (without `.exe` on Linux), this will default to `38281` but may be changed in the `host.yaml`.

 ## Troubleshooting

+- If you launch the client and the game but are still getting an error saying it is waiting for the game to start, verify you are running version `0-00`.
+To check this:

+  - Add your original ISO to the list of games in Dolphin
+  - Right click on it, select properties
+  - Browse to the info tab (you will need to click the arrow to view more tabs to the right)
+  - Verify under name it says `Metroid Prime  (Revision 0)`

 - If you do not see the client in the launcher, ensure you have placed the `metroidprime.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).